-The products covered by this order are nails having a nominal shaft length not exceeding 12 inches.
+The merchandise covered by this order is steel nails having a nominal shaft length not exceeding 12 inches.

 Merchandise covered by the order is currently classified under the Harmonized Tariff Schedule of the United States (HTSUS) subheadings 7317.00.55.02, 7317.00.55.03, 7317.00.55.05, 7317.00.55.07, 7317.00.55.08, 7317.00.55.11, 7317.00.55.18, 7317.00.55.19, 7317.00.55.20, 7317.00.55.30, 7317.00.55.40, 7317.00.55.50, 7317.00.55.60, 7317.00.55.70, 7317.00.55.80, 7317.00.55.90, 7317.00.65.30, 7317.00.65.60 and 7317.00.75.00.
 Nails subject to this order also may be classified under HTSUS subheadings 7907.00.60.00, 8206.00.00.00 or other HTSUS subheadings.
 While the HTSUS subheadings are provided for convenience and customs purposes, the written description of the scope of this order is dispositive.
 For a complete description of the scope of the order, see the Issues and Decision Memorandum.